-We built the Las Tortolas flotation plant on a former military target range peppered with unexploded ordnance that required a painstaking sweep before work could begin.
+And if the aforementioned challenges were not enough, we built the Las Tortolas flotation plant on a former military target range peppered with unexploded ordnance that required a painstaking sweep before work could begin.

 We brought everything—and everyone—great distances to some of the most inhospitable places on the planet.
 We provisioned our men and women with shelter, food, and other requirements hauled up tortuous mountain roads, where snow could pile up to 13 feet (4 meters) high.
 Our winter emergency committee monitored these roads 24 hours a day for avalanches and other risks.
 As an extra precaution, truck drivers routinely drove practice runs without their loads prior to delivery.

 A reclamation system—important to water management and sustainability in this arid region—recovers and pumps slurry water to the concentrator for reuse.

 How a mine works

 After processing units grind crushed ore into finer and finer particles, the material enters flotation cells in which foaming agents and injected air renders a bubbly froth.
 A chemical agent causes lighter mineral content to attach itself to bubbles and rise toward the surface, where it is skimmed off or otherwise captured.